xingli13/crawer-demo/awesome-java.md

 *Integrated development environments that try to simplify several aspects of development.*

 - [Eclipse](https://www.eclipse.org) - Established open-source project with support for lots of plugins and languages.
-- [IntelliJ IDEA ![c]](https://www.jetbrains.com/idea) - Supports many JVM languages and provides good options for Android development.
+- [IntelliJ IDEA](https://www.jetbrains.com/idea) - Supports many JVM languages and provides good options for Android development.
 The commercial edition targets the enterprise sector.
 - [NetBeans](https://netbeans.org) - Provides integration for several Java SE and EE features, from database access to HTML5.
 - [Visual Studio Code](https://code.visualstudio.com/docs/languages/java) - Provides Java support for lightweight projects with a simple, modern workflow by using extensions from the internal marketplace.